Poppy is the author of A Bard's Lament and the Black Diamond series. She lives in Enoshima with her husband and young son.

 It remains one of the most famous movies of all time.
 DiCaprio charmed audiences with his fun-loving character, Jack, who saved Rose in more ways than one.
 It's a tear-jerker that's great to watch with family or as a couple.

 I first saw this movie when I was a child and my cousin cried thinking that DiCaprio really had died.
 It's one that I re-watch every couple of years and deserved its Academy Award for Best Picture.

 Shutter Island is a fantastic movie set in a fortress-like insane asylum on a remote island.
 After a patient seems to disappear from a locked room, Teddy Daniels (DiCaprio) and his assistant (Mark Ruffalo) travel to the island to investigate.
 However, it seems that there are deeper secrets in the asylum and Teddy has to face his own fears to solve the mystery.

-This action-packed thriller always keeps you guessing and is weird, entertaining and exciting all at the same time.
-I recommend watching it with friends and see if you can guess the ending!
+This action-packed thriller always keeps you guessing and is weird, entertaining, and exciting all at the same time.
+I recommend watching it with friends and seeing if you can guess the ending!

 2. Django Unchained (2012)

 Django Unchained also stars Jamie Foxx and tells a powerful story of black slavery in the 1850s.
 An escaped slave (Foxx) sets out to rescue his wife from a brutal slave owner in Mississippi (DiCaprio).